wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 The OAuth 2.0 API provides API security via scoped access tokens, and OpenID Connect provides user authentication and an SSO layer which is lighter and easier to use than SAML.

-To understand more about OAuth 2.0, OpenID Connect, and Okta:

-Jakub.todo

 ## Getting Started

 If you are new to OAuth 2.0 and OpenID Connect, you should probably start by reading the [Authentication Overview](/_authentication-guide/auth-overview/index.html) before experimenting with the APIs.